violet-periwinkle/ROR-lesson-3-and-4/README.md

 ```
 The keys for hashes are not always symbols -- they can be any object type.
 Also the values can be any object type.

 Everything in Ruby is an object.
 In this case, we are using an object that belongs to the Hash class.
-Next, we'll use a tool called interactive ruby to explore these ideas.
+Next, we'll use a tool called interactive ruby (irb) to explore these ideas.
 Type the following:
 ```
 irb
 example_string = "this is a string."